 - (1) Conditions.
-The Department may deny, suspend or revoke any operating permit if: - (a) The permittee is found to be in violation of any of the permit conditions: - (b) The permittee fails to perform the permitted activity in accordance with the approved permit application, operational plan/narrative or engineering drawings: - (c) The permittee fails to seek a modification of the permit as required by 335-13-5-.06: - (d) An active solid waste landfill stops receiving waste as specified in 335-13-4-.20(2)(f); - (e) An active composting facility stops accepting and processing raw material as specified by 335-13-14-.09(2);

-- (f) An active CCR facility stops receiving waste as specified by 335-13-15-.07(3)(e); or - (g) The design and/or operations create a nuisance or is inconsistent with the Act or this Division. - (2) Written Notice.
+The Department may deny, suspend or revoke any operating permit if: - (a) The permittee is found to be in violation of any of the permit conditions, - (b) The permittee fails to perform the permitted activity in accordance with the approved permit application, operational plan/narrative or engineering drawings; - (c) The permittee fails to seek a modification of the permit as required by 335-13-5-.06; - (d) An active solid waste landfill stops receiving waste as specified in 335-13-4-.20(2) (f); - (e) An active composting facility stops accepting and processing raw material as specified by 335-13-14-.09(2); - (f) An active CCR facility stops receiving waste as specified by 335-13-15-.07(3) (e); or - (g) The design and/or operations create a nuisance or is inconsistent with the Act or this Division. - (2) Written Notice.
 In the event of denial, suspension or revocation of an operating permit, the Department shall serve written notice of such action on the permittee and shall set forth in such notice the reason for such action. - (3) Closure.
 Upon revocation or suspension of the operating permit, or denial of the renewal of the permit, the permittee shall meet the closure requirements found in 335-13-4-.20 for solid waste landfill units, 335-13-14-.09 for composting facilities or 335-13-15-.07 for CCR units.

-Author: Russell A. Kelly; S. Scott Story; Heather M. Jones.
-Statutory Authority: Code of Alabama 1975, §§ 22-22A-5, 22-27-3, 22-27-5, and 22-27-7.
+Author: Russell A. Kelly, S. Scott Story, Heather M. Jones Statutory Authority: Code of Ala.
+1975, §\$22-22A-5, 22-27-3, 22-27-5, 22-27-7.

-History: Effective: November 18, 1981.
-Amended: Effective: March 31, 1988 (Emergency Regulations).
-Amended: Effective: July 21, 1988.
-Amended: Effective: October 2, 1990.
-Amended: Effective: November 2, 1993.
-Amended: Effective: July 26, 1996.
-Amended: Filed: April 24, 2018.
-Effective: June 8, 2018; Amended: Filed: October 29, 2021; Effective: December 13, 2021.
+History: Effective November 18, 1981.
+Amended: March 31, 1988; (Emergency Regulations); July 21, 1988; October 2, 1990.
+Amended: Filed September 28, 1993; effective November 2, 1993.
+Amended: June 21, 1996; effective July 26, 1996.
+Amended: Filed April 24, 2018; effective June 8, 2018.
+Amended: Published October 29, 2021; effective December 13, 2021.

 335-13-5-.06 Permit Modification.

 The Department may modify any permit after receiving a satisfactory request for modification that is found in compliance with ADEM rules and regulations.
-Permit modifications shall be requested in writing utilizing application forms designated by the Department (ADEM Form 439 for MSWLFs, ILFs and CCR facilities, ADEM Form 305 for C/DLFs or ADEM Form 018 for composting facilities) when the permittee proposes to modify its operation in any of the ways listed in 335-13-5-.06(1) or (2).
+Permit modifications shall be requested in writing utilizing application forms designated by the Department (ADEM Form 439 for landfills and CCR facilities, or ADEM Form 018 for composting facilities) when the permittee proposes to modify its operation in any of the ways listed in 335-13-5-.06(1) or (2).
+The Department may administratively modify a permit as described in 335-13-5-.06(4).

-- (1) Major Modifications. - (a) Major modifications are limited to the following actions: - 1.
+(1) Major Modifications.

+- (a) Major modifications are limited to the following actions: - 1.
 There is any change in the permitted service area.
-The Director may temporarily waive permit modification requirements related to service area on a case-by-case basis, if it is demonstrated that a disposal alternative is needed immediately to protect human health or the environment. - 2.
-Convert an industrial landfill (ILF) or construction/demolition landfill (C/DLF) to a municipal solid waste landfill (MSWLF) or convert a construction/demolition landfill (C/DLF) to an industrial landfill (ILF).

-- 3. Addition of a liner and/or leachate collection system or any design change in the existing permitted liner and/or leachate collection system. - 4.
+The Director may temporarily or on a one-time basis waive permit modification requirements related to service area on a case-by-case basis, if it is demonstrated that a disposal alternative is needed immediately to protect human health or the environment. - 2.
+Convert an industrial landfill (ILF) or construction/demolition landfill (C/DLF) to a municipal solid waste landfill (MSWLF) or convert a construction/demolition landfill (C/DLF) to an industrial landfill (ILF). - 3.
+Addition of a liner and/or leachate collection system or any design change in the existing permitted liner and/or leachate collection system. - 4.
 Addition of acreage to the facility boundary or addition of disposal acreage inside the permitted perimeter where design plans have not been previously submitted. - (b) Modifications required under this paragraph are subject to the provisions of rules 335-13-5-.03 and 335-13-5-.04, which require a public notice and may require a public hearing.